 Though you don’t have to wear mascara once you have extensions, sometimes you might want to add some extra drama to your look.
-In that case, avoid waterproof formulas at all cost—Bisignano says they’re much harder to remove and all that tugging is bad news for the life span of your lash extensions.
+In that case, avoid waterproof formulas at all cost—experts say they’re much harder to remove and all that tugging is bad news for the life span of your lash extensions.
 "Avoid water-proof mascara and eyeliner," Gafni says.
 "All the rubbing to remove them can also cause you to lose a lash extension."

 In general, Bisignano says one important key for eyelash extension maintenance is to avoid touching your eye area.
 If you must remove your eye makeup, she recommends using a mild, low-alkaline soap and to always, always use an oil-free makeup remover like the pick below from Cetaphil.
 “After your shower, you can blow-dry your lashes on the lightest, coolest setting,” she says.
 “Then just brush them down and out—very lightly and without too much pressure—which will help them grow in the same direction.”